-2.2 Relationship with other laws
+2.2 Relationship with other laws Fences within front setback areas

-- (1) Nothing in this local law affects the need for compliance, in respect of a fence, with - (a) any relevant provisions of a local planning scheme; and - (b) any relevant provisions that apply if a building permit is required for that fence under the Building Act 2011 or Building Regulations 2012. - (2) Where there is inconsistency between the standards and requirements of this local law and those specified in a local planning scheme, the standards and requirements of a local planning scheme shall prevail.
+- (1) Nothing in this local law affects the need for compliance, in respect of a fence, with - - (a) any relevant provisions of a local planning scheme; and - (b) any relevant provisions that apply if a building permit is required for that fence under the Building Act 2011 or Building Regulations 2012. - (1) A person shall not erect a fence within the front setback area, including along the side boundaries, unless the fence complies with the provisions of the City planning scheme. - (2) Where there is inconsistency between the standards and requirements of this local law and those specified in a the City local planning scheme, the standards and requirements of a the City local planning scheme shall prevail.